NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 ## Recommendations
 - Avoid executing unknown .exe files from untrusted sources
-- Enable end-point security protection
+- Revoke all active sessions after compromise
 - Verify file and file source before executing
 - Use browser sandboxing for suspicious or for files you don't trust
+- Enable MFA on all accounts
+- Monitor login activity and new device alerts

 ## Conclusion